Magnetic ice skating craft

 You might also like our 3D polar bear paper craft

-In the meantime, we can make our little cardboard characters skim and twirl across the “frozen lake” cereal box against a backdrop of snowy pine trees and mountains.
+In the meantime, we’ll make our cardboard characters skim and twirl across the “frozen lake” cereal box against a backdrop of snowy pine trees and mountains.
 It’s practically as good as the real thing!

 How to make a magnetic ice skating scene